nsidc/qgreenland/doc/tutorials/get-started.md

 ## 5) Summary

-In completing this tutorial, the user has installed QGIS, downloaded and opened the QGreenland data package, and learned about the fundamentals of using QGIS to explore QGreenland.
-Having accomplished this, the user is prepared to explore the many data layers included with QGreenland.
-The user is now ready to approach more advanced topics such as performing geospatial analyses and preparing publication-quality maps with the data in QGreenland.
+In completing this tutorial, the user has installed QGIS, downloaded and opened the QGreenland Core data package, and learned about the fundamentals of using QGIS to explore QGreenland.
+Having accomplished this, the user is prepared to explore the many data layers included with QGreenland Core.
+The user is now ready to approach more advanced topics such as performing geospatial analyses and preparing publication-quality maps with the data in QGreenland Core.